directus/directus/docs/guides/real-time/getting-started/websockets.md

 - `staticToken` is used to authenticate the client we'll create shortly.
 - `createDirectus` is the hook that initializes a Directus client.
-- `realTime` establishes a WebSocket connectivity.
+- `realtime` establishes a WebSocket connectivity.

 ## Create a Realtime Client with Authentication